-NOTE 4: FAIR VALUE MEASUREMENTS
+NOTE 5: FAIR VALUE MEASUREMENTS

-In accordance with ASC 820, the Company measures its cash equivalents at fair value using the market approach valuation technique.
-Cash equivalents are classified within Level 1, because these assets are valued using quoted market prices.
+In accordance with ASC 820, the Company measures its cash equivalents and marketable securities at fair value using the market approach valuation technique.
+Cash equivalents and marketable securities are classified within Level 1 or Level 2 because these assets are valued using quoted market prices or alternative pricing sources and models utilizing market observable inputs.
 Foreign currency derivative contracts are classified within the Level 2 value hierarchy, as the valuation inputs are based on quoted prices and market observable data of similar instruments.